mattamx/Projects/Sprint 15 - Computer Vision/README.md

 ### What we learned throughout the sprint:

-- Use the Keras tools to train neural networks
+- Use the Keras tools to train neural networks.
-- Build fully connected and convolutional networks
+- Build fully connected and convolutional networks.
-- Work with ResNet
+- Work with ResNet.

 ### Project - Neural Network Activation